wirewiredasy/AudioCraft/replit.md

 ### Recent Changes
 - **Date**: August 3, 2025
-- **Change**: Successfully implemented hybrid Material-UI + Tailwind architecture with stunning hero section clone
+- **Change**: Successfully migrated project from Replit Agent to standard Replit environment and rebuilt hero section
-- **Reason**: User requested exact clone of uploaded hero section with professional styling and no style conflicts
+- **Reason**: User requested migration for compatibility and new hero section design with smaller size and enhanced waves
-- **Impact**: Perfect hybrid architecture with Material-UI for components, Tailwind for utilities, and stunning hero section
+- **Impact**: Fully functional audio processing application with new beautiful hero section featuring realistic wave animations
 - **Technical Achievements**:
-  - **HYBRID ARCHITECTURE**: Successfully combined Material-UI + Tailwind without conflicts by disabling Tailwind preflight
-  - **HERO SECTION CLONE**: Exact replica of uploaded image with purple-to-teal gradient, animated waveforms, and 3D device mockup
-  - **ADVANCED ANIMATIONS**: Implemented Framer Motion for smooth hero animations, floating particles, and device rotation
-  - **PROFESSIONAL DESIGN**: Clean Material-UI components with enhanced styling and blue theme (#2563eb)
-  - **AUDIO VISUALIZATION**: Created animated waveform canvas with real-time color gradients matching the design
-  - **3D EFFECTS**: Added perspective transforms, device tilt, and realistic screen reflections
+  - **SUCCESSFUL MIGRATION**: Fully migrated from Replit Agent to standard Replit environment with all dependencies working
+  - **ENHANCED HERO SECTION**: Smaller 60vh hero with larger, more realistic wave animations using multiple frequency layers
+  - **NEW COLOR SCHEME**: Beautiful dark slate gradient background (from #0f172a to #64748b) replacing previous colors
+  - **IMPROVED WAVES**: 6px bars with cyan-to-blue gradients, shadow effects, and 3-layer frequency mixing for realistic audio visualization
+  - **MODERN DESIGN**: Glassmorphism effects, backdrop blur, and enhanced button interactions
   - **RESPONSIVE LAYOUT**: Grid-based layout that works perfectly on all screen sizes
-  - **NO STYLE CONFLICTS**: Tailwind preflight disabled, only utilities used, Material-UI components preserved
+  - **AUDIO VISUALIZATION**: Large canvas with enhanced wave patterns and floating geometric animations
+  - **PERFORMANCE OPTIMIZED**: Clean code structure with proper cleanup and animation frame management
 - **Technologies Added**:
   - React.js with modern hooks and functional components
   - **NEW**: ShadCN UI-inspired design system with Tailwind CSS